ifurusato/rp2040-i2c-slave/README.md

 Once you've installed a recent version of MicroPython on your RP2040 board, the easiest way to deploy the code and test the project is using *rshell*.

+(TL;DR: install the master.py and ./lib/ directory on your Raspberry Pi, the contents of the ./upy/ directory on your RP2040.)

 For discussion purposes, let's assume you've cloned the repository to the following directory: `/home/pi/workspace/rp2040-i2c-slave/upy`